TestingMyBoi/MeepMeepHackathon/README.md

 - At the end, one player has the most eggs.
 - They win (and so does the house).

+### Developer Notes (Things to Keep in Mind)
+- For the purpose of the hackathon, we focused on having enough to viably explain the idea, not complete it.
+- Visibility of internal items was not prioritized and most were left public for testing.
+- We realize these are obviously exploitable, and will review, optimize and slash for final implementation.
+- We will revisit and add whitelist capabilities for inter-contract interaction.
+- Tests have yet to be written for this, and will be written after visibility issues are addressed.
+- UI as well, we've created endless plans and mockups for the UI, but current implementation is minimal.

 ## Current Features
 ### Contract Summary
 - Contract consists of six parts: MeepMeep, GameState, Player, Tile, GameBoard, Booster